Publication Ethics and Malpractice Statement

 The editorial team values the integrity and completeness of research data, recognizing its importance to the scientific community.
 We adhere to high standards to ensure the credibility of the journal’s electronic archive.

-The editorial team may consider retracting an article in the following cases:
+The editorial team may consider retracting an article in accordance with COPE Guidelines in the following cases:

-• The conclusions were previously published elsewhere without proper reference, permission, or justification for re-publication (i.e., cases of duplicate publication).
+- The findings were previously published elsewhere without proper citation, permission, or justification (duplicate publication).

-• The manuscript was published through a compromised or altered review process.
+- The article was published following a compromised, manipulated, or otherwise invalid peer review process.

-• The author failed to disclose a conflict of interest that could influence the interpretation of the paper or the reviewers’ recommendations.
+- The author failed to disclose a conflict of interest that could have influenced the interpretation of the work or the reviewers’ recommendations.

-The journal will only consider appeals against retraction or correction decisions if new information or data that directly addresses the underlying issues is provided.
-Appeals are reviewed by the publisher’s ethics committee.
+The journal will consider appeals of retraction or correction decisions only if new information or data directly addressing the issues raised is provided.
+Appeals will be reviewed by the publisher’s ethics committee.
 All decisions regarding appeals are final, and no further appeals will be considered.